Accidental Spinal Cord Injuries: Complete Versus Incomplete

 An Oakland Spinal Cord Injury Lawyer Can Advise You on Legal Options

 As you can see from this overview, even an incomplete spinal cord injury can have monumental ramifications.
 When the trauma is complete, victims incur astronomical losses and diminished quality of life.
-For more information on your rights and remedies as a victim, please contact Venardi Zurada, LLP at our offices in Oakland, Walnut Creek, or Redding, CA. We can schedule a no-cost case review to assess your situation and determine next steps.
+For more information on your rights and remedies as a victim, please contact Venardi Zurada, LLP at our offices in Oakland or Walnut Creek, CA. We can schedule a no-cost case review to assess your situation and determine next steps.